Automatic forecasting

 1. Generate your first forecast

 If forecasting has not been set up yet, you will see the setup widget.
-Generating the first forecast, it is fine to choose any method as it is simple to change later.
+For your first forecast, it is fine to choose any method.
+You can change it later.

 Forecast method